calumbruton/Vein/README.md

 ### dataVisualization.py
 - Used to preview the amount of time taken for each rep of a given exercise using matplotlib
-- run the script with the flag -e \<exercise name> to show a specific exercise
+- run the script with the flag -e \<exercise name> to show a specific exercise, it will also print out every repition file and the number of data points in it to the console
 ```
 python3 dataVisualization.py -e bicep-curl
 ```